 Add a title

-A title component can be added by creating a file titled title.md in the assets directory.
-You can specify the assets directory according to the reference below:
+A title component can be added by creating a file titled title.md in the config directory.

 The title can render a combination of Markdown/HTML and plaintext (example), and will appear on the top of the left panel as shown below: Title Component Example